jim-og/aoc-24-rs/README.md

 1. Day 2 part 2 is O(n^2) which is ok for the given input.
 I suspect O(n) could be achieved using two pointers but I'm going to move on.
 1. Day 3 uses `regex`.
 1. Day 5 has an example of sorting with a custom predicate.
+1. Day 7 might be the most concise AoC solution I've done?
+The parse fn is a nice split, cast, and collect example.